nigma/dj-cmd/README.rst

 This app, and many others, have been created at `en.ig.ma <http://en.ig.ma/>`_ web & mobile development.

+Want to create a cutting edge web or mobile app or need help with setting up backend architecture?
-Do you need help building your web app or api backend?
-Just drop us a note at `en@ig.ma <mailto:en@ig.ma>`_ and we will guide you from project idea to live website.
+Just drop us a note at `en@ig.ma <mailto:en@ig.ma>`_ and we will guide you from idea to a final product.